AndyObtiva/glimmer-dsl-tk/README.md

 - [Ruby](https://www.ruby-lang.org/en/): On Windows, obtain from the Ruby [download page](https://www.ruby-lang.org/en/downloads/).
 On the Mac and Linux, it is more convenient to just use [RVM](http://rvm.io) and follow the [RVM Tk instructions](https://rvm.io/integration/tk).

 For example, on the Mac, you can:
-- Install the ActiveTcl Mac package from [ActiveState.com](ActiveState.com)
+- Install the ActiveTcl Mac package from [ActiveState.com](https://activestate.com)
 - Install [RVM](https://rvm.io/) by running `\curl -sSL https://get.rvm.io | bash -s stable` (and run `curl -sSL https://rvm.io/pkuczynski.asc | gpg --import -` if needed for mentioned security reasons)
 - Run: `rvm install 2.7.1 --enable-shared --enable-pthread --with-tk --with-tcl`
+- Run: `gem install tk -v0.4.0`

 Afterwards, if you open `irb`, you should be able to run `require 'tk'` successfully.